OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-SddlString.md

 ## DESCRIPTION

+> **This cmdlet is only available on the Windows platform.**

 The `ConvertFrom-SddlString` cmdlet converts a Security Descriptor Definition Language string to a custom **PSCustomObject** object with the following properties: Owner, Group, DiscretionaryAcl, SystemAcl and RawDescriptor.

 Owner, Group, DiscretionaryAcl and SystemAcl properties contain a readable text representation of the access rights specified in a SDDL string.

 This cmdlet was introduced in PowerShell 5.0.